hltj/hltj.github.io/_posts/2017-08-25-kotlin-functor-applicative-monad.md

 Nothing#
 ```

-> **Note:** Here the argument type of the lambda must be annotated explicitly, since there are many types can plus a `Int` in Kotlin.
+> **Note:** Here the argument type of the lambda must be annotated explicitly, since there are many types can plus an `Int` in Kotlin.

 ![Bill O'Reilly being totally ignorant about the Maybe functor](/assets/fam/bill.png)